Spider-Man 3

-Development of Spider-Man 3 began immediately after the successful release of Spider-Man 2 for a 2007 release.
-During preproduction, Raimi wanted two villains, Harry Osborn and Sandman.
+After the successful release of Spider-Man 2 in 2004, development immediately began on Spider-Man 3, with the aim of a 2007 release.
+During preproduction, Raimi wanted two villains, Harry and Sandman.
 At the request of producer Avi Arad, he added Venom to the list, and the producers also requested the addition of Gwen Stacy.
 Principal photography for the film began in January 2006 and took place in Los Angeles and Cleveland before moving to New York City from May until July 2006.
-Additional pick-up shots were made after August and the film wrapped in October 2006.
+Additional pick-up shots were made after August, and the film wrapped in October 2006.
 During post-production, Sony Pictures Imageworks created over 900 visual effects shots.
-Composer Danny Elfman, who had scored the previous installments, decided not to return due to creative differences and conflicts with Raimi during production of the previous film, so Christopher Young composed the score in Elfman's absence.
-With an estimated production budget of $258–350 million, the film was the most expensive film ever made at the time of its release.
+Christopher Young was hired to compose the score of Spider-Man 3 after Danny Elfman, who had scored the two previous films, declined to return due to creative differences and conflicts with Raimi.
+With an estimated production budget of $258–350 million, Spider-Man 3 was the most expensive film ever made at the time of its release.

 Spider-Man 3 premiered on April 16, 2007, in Tokyo, and was released in the United States in both conventional and IMAX theaters on May 4.
 The film grossed $895.9 million worldwide, making it the highest-grossing film of the trilogy, the third-highest-grossing film of 2007 and the tenth-highest-grossing film of all time at the time of its release.
-It was also the highest-grossing Spider-Man film until it was surpassed by Spider-Man: Far From Home in 2019, and Raimi's highest-grossing film until Doctor Strange in the Multiverse of Madness (2022).
-Unlike the previous installments, Spider-Man 3 received mixed reviews from critics.
-A sequel, Spider-Man 4, was set to be released in 2011, followed by a Venom spin-off film along with a fifth and sixth installment, but all were canceled.
+It was also the highest-grossing Spider-Man film until it was surpassed by Spider-Man: Far From Home in 2019.
+Unlike the previous films in the trilogy, Spider-Man 3 received mixed reviews from critics.
+A sequel, Spider-Man 4, was set to be released in 2011, but was cancelled.
+A reboot, The Amazing Spider-Man, was released in 2012 with a new cast and crew.
+Maguire and Church later reprised their roles in Spider-Man: No Way Home (2021), which explores the concept of the multiverse and links the Raimi trilogy to the Marvel Cinematic Universe.